The null condition in elastodynamics leads to non-uniqueness: Introduction

-Our goal is to use the low-frequency principal part of $(\tG_{q+1}\tS_{q+1}^{(1)})^{(m)}+\tS_{q+1}^{(2)}$ to cancel $ R_q $, thereby obtaining a smaller $ R_{q+1} $.
+Our goal is to use the low-frequency principal part of $(\tG_{q+1}\tS_{q+1}^{(1)})^{(m)}+\tS_{q+1}^{(2),m}$ to cancel $ R_q $, thereby obtaining a smaller $ R_{q+1} $.
 According to the geometric lemma, the quadratic low-frequency terms can only represent positive definite matrices.
-However, we can not guarantee that $ R_q $ is positive definite at each step.
+However, we cannot guarantee that $ R_q $ is positive definite at each step.
 Unlike the incompressible Euler equations, we do not have a pressure term to absorb the residual low-frequency components that cannot be eliminated.
-In this paper, we have constructed a suitable sequence of temporal functions $c_q(t)$ (see \eqref{def of c_q} and \eqref{def of te}) in order to ensure that $c_q(t) - c_{q+1}(t) + R_q$ is a positive definite matrix in the support of $R_q$.
+In this paper, we have constructed a suitable sequence of temporal functions $c_q(t)$ (see \eqref{def of c_q} and \eqref{def of te}) in order to ensure that the normalized matrix $ \Id+\frac{R_q}{\sgm^*\delta_{q+1}} $ is sufficiently close to $\Id$ and hence positive definite.
+The sign of the target matrix is carried by $\sgm^*$.
 Although $c_q$ is only a continuous function over the entire interval $[0, T]$, we can ensure that our iterative scheme can proceed by making $c_{q+1}$ constant on the support of $u_q$.

 The choice of building blocks is also a challenging task.
-For the Euler equations, we typically aim to construct perturbations whose principle part satisfies the transport equation to obtain good estimates on the transport error.
+For the Euler equations, we typically aim to construct perturbations whose principal part satisfies the transport equation to obtain good estimates on the transport error.
 However, we find that the perturbations used in this paper need to approximately satisfy specific wave equations.
-Moreover, based on the truncation technique, at $(q+1)_{\text{th}}$ step, we can treat the $u_{q}$ and its derivatives as constants in the truncation region, so that the equation to be satisfied by the perturbation can be reduced to a linear wave equation with constant coefficients (see Section \ref{Definition of the perturbation}).
-Based on this observation, we propose Lemma \ref{construction of building blocks} to construct new building blocks which consists of a longitudinal wave of size $O(1)$ and a transverse wave of size $O(\varepsilon)$.
-Notably, we can construct such building blocks only if the wave speed difference $\lambda+\mu\neq0$, highlighting the importance of the double wave speed property.
+Moreover, based on the truncation technique, at the $(q+1)$-st stage, we can treat $u_{q}$ and its derivatives as constants in the truncation region, so that the equation to be satisfied by the perturbation can be reduced to a linear wave equation with constant coefficients (see Section \ref{Definition of the perturbation}).
+Based on this observation, we propose Lemma \ref{construction of building blocks} to construct new building blocks consisting of a longitudinal wave of size $O(1)$ and a transverse wave of size $O(\varepsilon)$.
+Notably, we can construct such building blocks only if the difference of the squared wave speeds $\lambda+\mu\neq0$, highlighting the importance of the double wave speeds property.